-Notice is hereby given that a special meeting of the stockholders (the "Special Meeting") of Verastem, Inc. (the "Company" or "Verastem") will be held on , , , at

-: Eastern Time , at the Company's offices, 117 Kendrick Street, Suite 500, Needham, Massachusetts 02494.
+Notice is hereby given that a special meeting of the stockholders (the "Special Meeting") of Verastem, Inc. (the "Company" or "Verastem") will be held on January 17, 2024 at 9:00 a.m.
+Eastern Time, at the Company's offices, 117 Kendrick Street, Suite 500, Needham, Massachusetts 02494.

 Proxy materials, which include the proxy statement and proxy card, accompany this letter.
-The enclosed proxy statement is first being mailed to stockholders of Verastem, Inc. on or about , At the Special Meeting, you will be asked to consider and vote:
+The enclosed proxy statement is first being mailed to stockholders of Verastem, Inc. on or about December 19, 2023.
+At the Special Meeting, you will be asked to consider and vote:

-- to approve the one-time exchange of options to purchase shares of the Company's common stock issued under the Company's Amended and Restated 2012 Incentive Plan (the "2012 Plan") and the Company's Amended and Restated 2021 Equity Incentive Plan (the "2021 Plan") and options granted as inducement awards ("inducement awards") to certain newly hired employees under the Company's Inducement Award Program (the "Inducement Program") in accordance with Nasdaq Listing Rule 5635(c)(4) that are held by certain executive officers, other employees, and nonemployee directors of the Company for new options to purchase shares of the Company's common stock (the "Option Exchange" and such proposal, the "Option Exchange Proposal"); and - 2. to consider and act upon any other matters that properly come before the Special Meeting or any adjournment or postponement thereof.
+- 1. to approve the one-time exchange of options to purchase shares of the Company's common stock issued under the Company's Amended and Restated 2012 Incentive Plan (the "2012 Plan") and the Company's Amended and Restated 2021 Equity Incentive Plan (the "2021 Plan") and options granted as inducement awards ("inducement awards") to certain newly hired employees under the Company's Inducement Award Program (the "Inducement Program") in accordance with Nasdaq Listing Rule 5635(c)(4) that are held by certain executive officers, other employees, and non-employee directors of the Company for new options to purchase shares of the Company's common stock (the "Option Exchange" and such proposal, the "Option Exchange Proposal"); and - 2. to consider and act upon any other matters that properly come before the Special Meeting or any adjournment or postponement thereof.

-Each outstanding share of the Company's common stock (Nasdaq: VSTM) entitles the holder of record at the close of business on , , , to receive notice of and to vote at the Special Meeting or any adjournment or postponement of the Special Meeting.
+Each outstanding share of the Company's common stock (Nasdaq: VSTM) entitles the holder of record at the close of business on December 11, 2023, to receive notice of and to vote at the Special Meeting or any adjournment or postponement of the Special Meeting.